Cariboo arts and mining community to feature in CBC series Still Standing - Houston Today

 James Douglas, a resident of Wells who is also the manager of visitor experiences and public relations at Barkerville, is featured in the episode, which was filmed at the end of March, 2017.

-“They had this idea that even though it was winter, to peddle around the town on one of the peddle bikes that’s provided by the Frog in the Bog gift store here,” he says.
+“They had this idea that even though it was winter, to pedal around the town on one of the pedal bikes that’s provided by the Frog in the Bog gift store here,” he says.

 Douglas rode around with Harris and told him details of the town’s founding father, Fred Wells.
 Douglas, also an actor, has performed a one-man show about Fred Wells, which was written by his wife Danette Boucher, for several years.